 801 N. Cass St., (414) 277-1111

 Don't miss indulging in a leisurely brunch at this cozy spot just around the corner from Cathedral Square.
-Options include classic lox and bagel, seasonal quiche specials and pasta carbonara, along with classics like corned beef hash and eggs Benedict.
+Options include classic lox and bagel, seasonal quiche, and Guinness French toast, along with classics like corned beef hash and eggs Benedict.
 Sunday brunch, featuring items from $8-11, is served from 10 a.m. to 2 p.m.

 1505 W. Mequon Rd., Mequon, (262) 241-7076

 Specializing in soups, salads, vegetarian fare and sandwiches, as well as weekly specials, Cafe 1505 serves up an excellent brunch from 8 a.m. to 3 p.m.
 Saturday and Sunday.
 Also available are handmade Bloody Marys and Bailey's & coffee.